auromh/berlin_dashboard/README.md

 - 4_subsetting.ipynb: notebook that from the merged dataframe, subsets to obtain different granularity dataframes: hourly, daily and monthly.
 Export the three dataframes as csv so it can be imported in Tableau for data visualization.

 ## 3. Tableau
 Once all the data has been prepared in python, it is imported in Tableau.
-Tableau has been used to create monthly and daily dashboards that allow exploring seamlessly through the different districts and pollutants.
+Tableau has been used to create monthly and daily dashboards that allow seamlesslyexplore the different districts and pollutants.

 Recomendation: analyze the Tableau dashboards in full-screen.